 It’s a well-known fact—a balanced diet is the basis for healthy living.
 One of the issues at the heart of current social concerns is eating well.
-There is a variety of television shows on cooking and gastronomy, a marked interest for organic products and the endless battle against fast food are all examples of people’s interest for healthy eating.
+There is a variety of television shows on cooking and gastronomy, a marked interest for organic products, and the endless battle against fast food are all examples of people’s interest for healthy eating.

 Just like certain animals make provisions for the winter, why not take advantage of the approach of fall to ask yourself about nutrition and taking vitamin and mineral supplements?
-Many people wonder about that, especially individuals who worry that their diet may not provide all of the essential nutrients for good health.
+Many people wonder about that, especially individuals who worry that their diet may not provide all the essential nutrients for good health.

 Here is some information on the subject.

 If you are in the habit of eating healthy, there’s a good chance that your nutritional needs are being met.
 One effective way to ensure a balanced diet is to follow the daily recommendations of Canada’s Food Guide.
 It provides several strategies intended to help you make better dietary choices every day.

 - eat plenty of fruits and vegetables